FZJ-INM1-BDA/siibra-explorer/docs/getstarted/launch.md

-# Launch & quick start
+# Launch & quick tour

 !!! note
 	To launch siibra-explorer on EBRAINS, point your webbrowser to: